Are you looking to put together your own 6.5 Creedmoor AR-10?

 Bolt Carrier Group (BCG)

 The bolt carrier group, or BCG for short, controls the ejection and feeding of ammunition in the AR-10, consisting of the firing pin, extractor, ejector, and the bolt.
+We also have a guide on the best bolt carrier groups for the 6.5 Creedmoor.

 The handguard and raising fit over the barrel; they protect your hands from the heat generated from the barrel of the rifle as it is being shot.
 The rails also enable the attachment of accessories such as the sights, optics, grips, and lights.